 Brian’s clerkship experience provides him with the skills necessary to maximize the chances of success at both the trial and appellate courts.
 He worked on up to 240 or more cases at the appellate courts and recognizes the numerous litigation styles of other attorneys.

 Brian has successfully litigated several cases before the trial and appellate courts.
-He handles a broad range of cases involving contracts, torts, medical malpractice, real property tax law, lien law, civil service law, education law and business law.
+He handles a broad range of cases involving contracts, torts, medical malpractice, real property tax law, lien law, civil litigation, education law and business litigation.

-Brian also has an extensive appellate practice, drawing on his appellate experience.
+Brian also has an extensive appellate practice, drawing on his experience as an appellate attorney.

 Aside from the law, Brian’s interests include studying foreign language.
 He is a graduate of Cornell’s FALCON program and Stanford’s Inter-University Center for Japanese Language Studies.
 He has also lived abroad.